theflyoccultist/pwatcurl/README.md

 - `-L, --location` : Follow redirects
 - `-I, --head` : This flag will not only show the HTTP header, but also the IP addresses that it attempted to connect to.
 - `-v, --verbose` : Verbose mode

+### Configurable mood:
+**Edit the `pwatcurl.conf` to change pwatcurl's behavior!**
+- If you enable ASCII art without choosing a mood, pwatcurl refuses to commit to a vibe.
+No art will be shown.
+- If the `pwatcurl.conf` file is missing, it will set itself to a default.

 ### Files: